dwkim78/upsilon/README.md

 ### v1.0 (2015/05/24)
-- release of the first version of UPSILoN (Kim & Bailer-Jones submitted).
+- release of the first version of UPSILoN.
 - first upload to [pypi](https://pypi.python.org/pypi/upsilon).

 ### v0.7